 Open Cluster Program Coordinator:

-The Open Cluster Observing Program now allows imaging as an option for completion for the award.
-Remote telescopes are permitted in thie Observing Program.
+Important Notice: The Open Cluster Observing Program now allows imaging as an option for completion for the award.
+Remote telescopes are permitted in this Observing Program.

 Open clusters are of tremendous importance to the science of astronomy, if not to astrophysics and cosmology generally.
 Star clusters serve as the "laboratories" of astronomy, with stars at nearly the same distance and all created at essentially the same time.
 Each cluster is a running experiment, where we can observe the effects of composition, age, and environment.
 We are hobbled by seeing only a snapshot in time of each cluster, but taken collectively we can understand their evolution and that of their included stars.
 These clusters are also important tracers of the Milky Way and other parent galaxies.
 They help us to understand their current structure and derive theories of the creation and evolution of galaxies.
 Just as importantly, starting from just the Hyades and the Pleiades, and then going to more distance clusters, open clusters serve to define the distance scale of the Milky Way, and from there all other galaxies and the entire universe.